AdrianOrtiga/PromptKeeper-/README.md

 ## Features

 - **Save Prompts Effortlessly**: Add prompts with a single click.
-- **Categorize Prompts**: Organize prompts into categories like General, Marketing, Technical, and Personal.
-- **Filter and Search**: Quickly find prompts by category to match your creative needs.
 - **User-Friendly Interface**: Minimalistic design for ease of use.

 ---